-Indigo founder Hilary McLellan is a Fellow of the Chartered Institute of Personnel & Development.
-She has an MSc in Organisational Behaviour and is an Institute of Leadership and Management Level 7 Executive & Leadership Coach.
+Indigo founder Hilary McLellan was a Fellow of the Chartered Institute of Personnel & Development.
+She held a MSc in Organisational Behaviour and was a member of the Institute of Leadership and Management Level 7 Executive & Leadership Coach.

 “I spent years not enjoying work.
 Now I coach others to be their best self at work.”

 She fell in love with horses as a little girl and dreamed of becoming a show-jumper like her childhood hero Ted Edgar.
 But by her own admission, life has been far from a clear round for Indigo Talent Development founder and director Hilary McLellan.